Wichita Personal Injury Attorneys - Only Pay If We Win

 What if I'm not the Suing Type?

 A common reaction from injury victims is that they are not the suing type.
-This is completely normal because filing a lawsuit after a car or truck accident is usually not at the top of people's minds.
+This is completely normal because filing a lawsuit after a hit and run or drunk driving accident is usually not at the top of people's minds.
 The reality is that our first priority isn't to file a lawsuit either.

 We intend to make sure you get treated fairly, and we have an informal negotiation with the insurance company before we ever file a lawsuit.
 So the goal isn't just to get somebody sued and get this case in front of a jury as soon as possible.
 We like to see if we can work it out to get our clients fair compensation without jumping through all those hoops.